YOUR ULTIMATE WEDDING PLANNING TIMELINE!

-Before you begin any sort of planning, it’s crucial to determine how much you’re willing to spend.
+Before you begin any sort of planning, it’s important to determine what your budget is.
 While tradition deems the bride’s parents responsible for wedding costs, modern day celebrations rarely stick to that rule.
-Instead, sit both your parents and your groom’s parents down and politely decide if they’ll be contributing, and if so, how much and for what.
+Instead, sit with both your parents and your groom’s parents down and politely decide if they’ll be contributing, and if so, how much and for what.

 12+ Months: Find and Secure Your Venues

 You need a clear idea of approximately how many people you will invite to your Wedding.
 From a minimum to a maximum amount.
-Falling in love with a Wedding Venues in Mallorca and wanting to have more guests than its real capacity is heart-breaking.
+Falling in love with a Venue in Mallorca and wanting to have more guests than its real capacity is heart-breaking.

 Depending on the Wedding Venue you choose, they may have additional costs you need to take into care and figure if it falls in the Budget you have made.